![[Carol Service]](/assets/images/services-featured-image.jpg)

 When are Baptism Services held?

-Baptisms are usually held during the 10:00am Service on the 1st and 3rd Sunday of the month.
+Baptisms are usually held during the 10:00am Service on the 1st and 3rd Sundays of the month.
 Please contact our Baptisms Administrator who will be pleased to talk you through the available dates.

 What happens at the Baptism Service?